For more information, please e-mail the CRF Press Office at firstname.lastname@example.org or call (646) 434-4608.

 - Press policy violations

-Please note that press conference presentations of late-breaking trials and late-breaking science at TCT are held prior to the Main Arena presentations as a courtesy to the media.
-However, embargoes do not lift until the start time of each individual main arena presentation as listed in the TCT agenda.
-All embargo times will be listed in Pacific time (PT).
+Please note that press conference presentations of late-breaking trials and science at TCT are held prior to the Main Arena presentations as a courtesy to the media.
+Embargoes do not lift until the start time of each individual Main Arena presentation, as listed in the TCT agenda.
+All embargo times are listed in Pacific Time (PT).
+This schedule is subject to change.

 EXPERTS AVAILABLE FOR INTERVIEWS